 And the best way to do that is with a customer data platform (CDP).

-Unlike data management platforms (DMPs), which track online behaviour using anonymous cookies, a CDP securely identifies users through Personally Identifiable Information (PII) and syncs their behaviour to their core profile.
+Unlike data management platforms (DMPs), which track online behavior using anonymous cookies, a CDP securely identifies users through Personally Identifiable Information (PII) and syncs their behavior to their core profile.
 It collects, connects, and enriches privacy-compliant insight about your addressable past, present, and prospective customers.

-Shifting your business’s data from siloed, channel-led tools to a single, customer-centric hub makes it easier to hone and personalise your paid ad campaigns.
-Once you understand who your highest-value customers are, you can optimise your ads for them across all channels.
+Shifting your business’s data from siloed, channel-led tools to a single, customer-centric hub makes it easier to hone and personalize your paid ad campaigns.
+Once you understand who your highest-value customers are, you can optimize your ads for them across all channels.

 Certain types of ad fraud mean that a large percentage of your ads’ views will be non-human.
-It’s time for businesses to reconnect with the humans represented in their customer data, build better relationships with their customers, and optimise their digital ad campaigns around human behaviour, not bot behaviour.
+It’s time for businesses to reconnect with the humans represented in their customer data, build better relationships with their customers, and optimize their digital ad campaigns around human behavior, not bot behavior.